digitalave/digitalave-old-site.github.io/_posts/2019-07-08-ELK_Stack_Client_Side_Configuration.md

 **7. Functionbeat**

-In this tutorial, I'm going to demonstrate Filebeat and Auditbeat only.
+In this tutorial, I'm going to demonstrate Auditbeat only.

 #### INSTALL & CONFIGURE AUDITBEAT